-The AE20125 Function Generator is capable of producing sinus, square and triangle signals with an output frequency from 0.1 Hz to 10 MHz, continuously adjustable in 0.1 Hz step over the whole range.
-The maximum amplitude is 5Vpp, the DC offset is adjustable from -5V to +5V.
+The AE20125 Function Generator is capable of producing sine, square and triangle signals with an output frequency from 0.1 Hz to 10 MHz^1 , continuously adjustable in 0.1 Hz step over the entire range.
+The maximum amplitude is 5Vpp.
+The DC offset is adjustable from -5V to +5V.

-Sweep and modulation capabilities - frequency- (FSK) and phase- (PSK) shift keying, with internal or external modulation source and adjustable internal frequency - and calculation and display of PLL frequency, when used as a timebase for PLL, are some of the advanced functions.
+Sweep and modulation capabilities: frequency (FSK) and phase (PSK) shift keying.
+Internal or external modulation source.
+Adjustable internal frequency, and calculation and display of PLL frequency when used as a timebase for PLL, are some of the advanced functions.

-The USB interface allows remote control of the function generator with the included software.
-The easy, plain text command protocol allows simply integration in own tools and systems.
-Every single function of the device can be remote controlled.
+The USB interface2 allows remote control of the function generator with the included software.
+The easy, plain text command protocol allows simple integration with external tools and systems.
+Every function of the device can be remote controlled.